askMartyn1/glitch_ticker/README.md

 ** Glitch_Ticker
-Glitch ticker is a loud quircky information scroller accessible over http implemented using the microdot framework
+Glitch ticker is a loud quirky text scroller accessible over http implemented using the microdot framework